Xnuvers007/Xnuvers007.github.io/logging.md

 ⏰ Diperbarui pada:
-- WIB: Kamis, 19 Februari 2026 17.00.24 UTC
+- WIB: Kamis, 19 Februari 2026 17.57.57 UTC
-- WITA: Kamis, 19 Februari 2026 18.00.24 UTC
+- WITA: Kamis, 19 Februari 2026 18.57.57 UTC
-- WIT: Kamis, 19 Februari 2026 19.00.24 UTC
+- WIT: Kamis, 19 Februari 2026 19.57.57 UTC

 Kutipan Inspiratif:
-"It took me a long time not to judge myself through someone else's eyes"
+"Friends are like money in the bank, longer you keep them, the more they are worth!!!"

-Kategori: motivational
+Kategori: friendship